 Contributions - Minnesota Statutes Chapter 352 sets the rates for employer and employee contributions.
-Eligible General Plan members and participating employers were required to contribute 5.0 percent of their annual covered salary in fiscal year 2014.
-Effective July 1, 2014, member and employer rates increased to 5.5 percent of total compensation.
-The Minnesota State Colleges and Universities contribution to the General Plan for the fiscal year ending June 30, 2015 was \$12,166,493.
+Eligible General Plan members and participating employers were required to contribute 5.5 percent of their annual covered salary in fiscal years 2016 and 2015.
+The Minnesota State contributions to the General Plan for the fiscal years ending June 30, 2016 and 2015 were \$12,288,000 and \$12,166,493, respectively.
 These contributions were equal to the contractually required contributions for each year as set by state statute.

-Actuarial Assumptions- The Minnesota State Colleges and Universities net pension liability was measured as of June 30, 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+Actuarial Assumptions- The Minnesota State net pension liability was measured as of June 30, 2015 and 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of those dates.
 The total pension liability was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.75 percent per year

-Active member payroll growth 3.50 percent per year

-Investment rate of return 7.90 percent
+Measurement Date June 30, 2015 June 30, 2014 Inflation 2.75 percent per year 2.75 percent per year Active member payroll growth 3.50 percent per year 3.50 percent per year Investment rate of return 8.00 percent 7.90 percent

 Salary increases were based on a service-related table.
 Mortality rates for active members, retirees, survivors and disabilitants were based on RP-2000 generational mortality tables for males or females, as appropriate, with adjustments to match fund experience.
-Benefit increases for retirees were assumed to be 2.0 percent every January 1 through 2015 and 2.5 percent thereafter.
-Actuarial assumptions used in the June 30, 2014, valuation were based on the results of actuarial experience studies for the period July 1, 2004, through June 30, 2008, with an update of economic assumptions in 2014.
+Benefit increases for retirees were assumed to be 2.0 percent per annum through 2043 and 2.5 percent thereafter.

+Actuarial assumptions used in the June 30, 2015 and 2014, valuation were based on the results of actuarial experience studies for the period July 1, 2004, through June 30, 2008, with an update of economic assumptions in 2014.